thismarcus/CongaBuilds/CollaborateContent/CollapsibleContent/README.md

 # Collapsible Content

-For a super-style document, you may want to help clean up the view of a page by hiding details in a collapsible/expandable area of conten.
+For a super-style document, you may want to help clean up the view of a page by hiding details in a collapsible/expandable area of content.

 Each section that you're expanding or collapsing needs to have the following structure: